bbmokhtari/django-translations/docs/reference/context.rst

          continents = Continent.objects.all()

-         # initiate context
+         # Initialize context
          with Context(continents, 'countries', 'countries__cities') as context:
-             print('Context initiated!')
+             print('Context Initialized!')

       .. testoutput:: init

-         Context initiated!
+         Context Initialized!

-      To initiate a context for a list of model instances:
+      To Initialize a context for a list of model instances:

       .. testcode:: init